How To Start a Candle Business

 Register for Taxes and Get an EIN

-You’ll also need to register your business for different state and federal taxes, which involves applying for an employer identification number.
-Do this through the IRS main website.
+Register your business for state and federal taxes by applying for an employer identification number through the IRS main website.

 Check for Necessary State Licenses